-Welcome to Shipowners
+Welcome to the Shipowners' Club

-As market leader, we insure over 33,000 small and specialist vessels across the globe.
+As market leader, we insure over 32,000 small and specialist vessels across the globe.
 Every year, 95% of our members choose to stay with us, and our top 25 members hold an average of 24 years’ continuous entry; testament to our ability to serve Members’ best interests and respond to changing needs.

 We have a wide spread of members across a range of vessel types, operating sectors and geographical areas.
 This diversification delivers stability, allowing us to enjoy a strong balance sheet and A-rated financial security from A. M. Best and Standard & Poor’s.

 Referred to as a P&I Club, Shipowners’ is one of thirteen Clubs which make up the International Group, insuring over 90% of the world’s tonnage.